 If you’re operating a sole proprietorship or partnership, choosing a doing business as name for your business can make it easier to market your company, helping to attract more customers.

 Sole proprietorships and general partnerships are required to use their surnames (last names) as their legal name.
 If your business is a sole proprietorship and you don't want your name in directories, online, or on public record, then it's a good practice to set up a DBA to protect your privacy.

 Setting Up Multiple Businesses Under One LLC

 Entrepreneurs who want to create several different businesses can do so under one limited liability company (LLC) by creating DBAs for each one.

 Some banks require sole proprietors and general partnerships to have a DBA in order to open a business account.
-It also adds credibility when you to accept payment in the business name that customers expect to see.
+It also adds credibility when you accept payment in the business name that customers expect to see.

 Domain Name Availability

 Your business name might not be available as a domain name.
 Some business owner's choose to file a DBA that matches their domain name.

 Sole proprietors and general partnerships can sometimes gain more credibility with a business name that isn't their own name.